microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/examples/v1.0-beta/New-MgIdentityGovernanceLifecycleWorkflowCustomTaskExtension.md

 		TimeoutDuration = "PT5M"
 	}
 }
-New-MgIdentityGovernanceLifecycleWorkflowCustomTaskExtension -BodyParameter $params
+New-MgBetaIdentityGovernanceLifecycleWorkflowCustomTaskExtension -BodyParameter $params
 ```
-This example shows how to use the New-MgIdentityGovernanceLifecycleWorkflowCustomTaskExtension Cmdlet.
+This example shows how to use the New-MgBetaIdentityGovernanceLifecycleWorkflowCustomTaskExtension Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).